looker-open-source/components/README.md

 [![Build Status](https://travis-ci.com/looker-open-source/components.svg?branch=master)](https://travis-ci.com/looker-open-source/components)

 This repository hosts the Looker UI Components library and the platform needed to generate our style guide.
-If you're looking for documentation for using Looker UI Components within your own application, you can view the documentation online at [http://components.looker.com](http://components.looker.com)
+If you're looking for documentation for using Looker UI Components within your own application, you can view the documentation online on our web site.

 ## Bugs & Feature Requests